hyperledger-labs/private-data-objects/docs/environment.md

-`PDO_INTERPRETER` contains the name of the interpreter to use for processing contracts. `gipsy` is the default and is the Scheme-based, functional language. `wawaka` is an experimental interpreter that executes WASM-based contracts.
-For more information on configuration and use of `wawaka`, see the interpreter [README](../common/interpreter/wawaka/README.md).
+`PDO_INTERPRETER` contains the name of the interpreter to use for processing contracts. `gipsy` is the default and is the Scheme-based, functional language. `wawaka` is an experimental interpreter that executes WASM-based contracts. `wawaka-opt` enables optimizations in Wawaka's WASM interpreter. `wawaka-aot` is a version of Wawaka that executes ahead-of-time compiled WASM contracts.
+For more information on the configuration and use of `wawaka`, see the interpreter [README](../common/interpreter/wawaka/README.md).